 Welcome to Our Gathering, 2021

 Our Gathering kexwkexwntsút chet, tə sq̓əq̓ip is an annual event co-hosted by the First Nations Leadership Council, Indigenous Services Canada, and Crown-Indigenous Relations and Northern Affairs Canada which provides a space for meaningful discussions between First Nations leaders, community members, and the Government of Canada.
-Due to the COVID-19 pandemic, this year’s sessions will be hosted virtually in March, June, and the fall of 2021.
+Due to the COVID-19 pandemic, this year’s sessions will be hosted virtually in March and June.

 The First Nations Public Service Secretariat (FNPSS) team is proud to support the Our Gathering, 2021 event by providing the virtual platform, logistics and planning, as well as technical support during sessions for all participants.
 If you have any questions about Our Gathering, 2021, feel free to contact the FNPSS team at firstname.lastname@example.org.